ahgroup/DSAIDE/auxilliary/to-do.md

 * Continue streamlining code base to make it more general/modular/flexible

-* Switch plot and text production to DSAIRM setoup
+* Switch main menu call to DSAIRM setup

 * Write up all solutions into the DSAIRMsolutions repository